Secularism in the Philippines

-Secularism in the Philippines defines the relationship of the Philippine government with religion.
-Officially the Philippines is a secular state, but religious institutions and religion plays a significant role in the country's political affairs.
+Secularism in the Philippines concerns the relationship of the Philippine government with religion.
+Officially the Philippines is a secular state, but religious institutions and religion play a significant role in the country's political affairs.
 Legal pluralism also persist with the application of Islamic personal laws for the country's Muslim population.

 The Philippine government follows the doctrine of "benevolent neutrality" which affirms accommodation of religious exercises is not necessarily contrary to the Constitution.

 History

 Spanish colonial era

-Catholicism served as a motive for the Spanish colonization of the Philippines in the 16th century.
+The Spanish colonization of the Philippines in the 16th century was motivated by Catholicism.
 The Philippines became a Spanish colony in 1565, following the Magellan expedition's stopover in the islands in 1521.
 Religion played a significant role in the colony's governance.
-Due to the distance of the Philippines from the Iberian peninsula, Spain had to rely on network of parishes and monastic orders for governance of the archipelago.
+Due to the distance of the Philippines from the Iberian Peninsula, Spain had to rely on network of parishes and monastic orders for governance of the archipelago.
 The clergy had more de facto power over secular authorities.
 As a result of the intertwined relations of the secular colonial government and the Catholic Church, the Philippine Revolution which started in 1896 were both based on anti-colonial and anti-clerical grievances.

 The Malolos Constitution adopted in 1899 for a Philippine revolutionary state explicitly takes a position against the establishment of a state religion.
 The document states that "The State recognizes the freedom and equality of all religions, as well as the separation of the Church and the State".
 There was a failed attempt to name Roman Catholicism as a state religion which would allow the practice of other religions as they were practiced privately and "did not endanger the security of the State".
 The separation clause was immediately suspended however by the constitution's proponents following the outbreak of the Philippine–American War.